washiemorey/OIBSIP/README.md

 Checked for normality on Area which is continous indipendent variables.Afterwards,did transformation to Log of area to archieve normality.This was done by Histogram plots together with debsity lines and Shapiro wilk test of Normality.

 ## 4. Model Training
-I sploted the data into two one for training which I used 70% of the data  and one for testing the model wgich i used 30% of the data.
+I splited the data into two one for training which I used 70% of the data  and one for testing the model wgich i used 30% of the data.

 Did summary of the model and found Brdrooms variable to the insignificant then removed it from the model.